How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Solution design or escalation:

-Either solve it this week or escalate to next month’s deeper work.
-Small problems (2-hour fixes): solve now.
-Big problems (require system changes): escalate.
+Either solve it this week or move it to next month’s deeper work.
+Handle small problems (2-hour fixes) now; escalate the bigger ones that need system changes.

 Segment 4: Next Week Planning (25 minutes)